lpmi-13/current-projects/README.md

 - get one pi for just prometheus/grafana
 - we need somewhere for a git server (gitea/gogs/etc)
 - we need somewhere for an ArgoCD cluster to run
+- we need somewhere for OSSEC to run
 - fire up three VMs on the mini (also decide what to put in three VMs)
 - step though https://grafana.com/blog/2019/08/22/homelab-security-with-ossec-loki-prometheus-and-grafana-on-a-raspberry-pi/